-4.7.9 SQL String Functions
+5.7.9 String Functions

 SQL provides the string function for concatenating strings and converting between uppercase and lowercase letters.
-For details, see Table 4-45.
+For details, see Table 5-45.

 In the SQL syntax, characters must be enclosed in single quotation marks (').
-Fields or table names are either not enclosed or are enclosed in double quotation marks (").
-For example, 'msg' indicates the string msg, while msg or "msg" indicates the structured msg field.
+Fields or table names are not enclosed or are enclosed with double quotation marks (").
+For example, 'msg' indicates the character string msg, and msg or "msg" indicates the structured msg field